Alexandre Ricard

-Alexandre Ricard, born in 1972, is a French businessman and one of the grandsons of distiller and Pernod Ricard founder, Paul Ricard.
-He became Chairman & Chief Executive Officer of Pernod Ricard, the world's second-biggest distiller by sales on February 11, 2015.
-At 43, he is the youngest Chief Executive Officer of the 40 top companies on the CAC 40, the Paris Stock Market.
+Alexandre Ricard (born 12 May 1972) is a French businessman and one of the grandsons of distiller and Pernod Ricard founder, Paul Ricard.
+He became Chairman & Chief Executive Officer of Pernod Ricard, the world's second-biggest distiller by sales, on February 11, 2015.
+At 43, he was the youngest Chief Executive Officer of the 40 top companies on the CAC 40, the Paris Stock Market.

-Education
+Early life and education

-Ricard graduated from ESCP Europe (Ecole Supérieure de Commerce de Paris) in 1995.
+Ricard was born on 12 May 1972 in Boulogne Billancourt, France, and grew up in Andorra.
+He graduated from ESCP Europe (Ecole Supérieure de Commerce de Paris) in 1995.
 He holds an MBA with a specialization in Finance and Entrepreneurship from the Wharton School of Business and an MA in International Studies from the University of Pennsylvania School of Arts and Sciences, which he obtained in 2001.
 He speaks French, English, Italian and Spanish.